ssfsx17/ffpnp/readable.md

 |--------|
 | TP: 30 |

-Defend action.
-While in this state, the next time an enemy misses an attack against you, you attack back at double P-Acc.
+Action with the same effect as *Default*.
+Additionally, while in this state, the next time an enemy misses an attack against you, you attack back at double P-Acc.

 **Swarmstrike**